 Santec has developed and manufactured LC devices as one of our core technologies for advanced optical devices and systems, as shown in Figure 2.
 The mass production line consists of an 8 inch wafer process.
-Santec LC devices are characterized by a wide viewing angle, high contrast ratio and high reliability resulting from adopting vertically aligned nematic (VAN) mode and inorganic LC alignment layer.
+Santec LC devices are characterized by a wide viewing angle, high contrast ratio and high reliability resulting from adopting vertically aligned nematic (VA) mode and inorganic LC alignment layer.
 Some examples are shown as below.

-The wavelength blocker (WB) is a multi-functional optical module for constructing ROADM (Reconfigurable Optical Add/Drop Multiplexer) nodes in next generation optical networks.
+The wavelength blocker (WB) is a multi-functional optical module for constructing ROADM (Reconfigurable Optical Add/Drop Multiplexer) nodes in next generation optical networks (Figure 8).
 The module outputs WDM (Wavelength Division Multiplexing) signals with an arbitrary amplitude or blocking for any WDM channels.
 Santec WB adopts to reflective type LC devices with segment electrodes corresponding to WDM channel number for optical amplitude control.

 Spectrum controllable tunable filters with LCOS technology that enables an arbitrary optical spectrum.
 The filter allows you to design any complex optical filters for next generation optical communication networks, which were difficult to realize with conventional filter technologies.
 Figure 9 shows arbitrary spectra.
 The pixel pitch, width and number of LCOS chip are 5 µm, 4.7 µm and 2560 µm, respectively.
 And 12 bit level of LC driving voltage makes high spectrum control resolution possible.